-Students are encouraged to bring any questions or concerns about course material, requirements or assignments to the instructor.
-Martin Horak's office hours will be held on Tuesdays from 1pm - 2:30pm in SSC4142.
+I encouraged you all to bring any questions or concerns about course material, requirements or assignments to me.
+My office hours will be held on Tuesdays from 1pm - 2:30pm in SSC4142.
 You can also make an appointment for another time.

 Questions or concerns can also be sent my e-mail to: mhorak@uwo.ca.
-The instructor will usually respond within 24 hours, except on weekends and holidays.
+I will usually respond within 24 hours, except on weekends and holidays.